 We were lucky enough to have a visit from Dr Mark Boylan from Sheffield Hallam University who shared his fascinating findings from the DFE study he was involved in looking at Shanghai Maths Mastery.
-At the bottom of this page is a Podcast that Mark recorded for us in response to some questions about his work and the slides from the presentation are also available below to download.

 Professor Carsten Elbro (University of Copenhagen) led a seminar entitled 'Dyslexia: what it is and what it isn’t and what we can do' - information from this seminar can be found on the link at the bottom of this page as well as by clicking HERE and HERE.